- Money Management

 - Applying for emergency funds, assistance and grants

-- Referring young clients to other specialists (e.g. National Debtline)
+- Referrals of clients to other specialists (e.g. National Debtline)

 - Managing changes in income and benefits

-- Long-term advocacy for some clients with the most urgent and complex problems.
+- Long-term advocacy for the clients with the most urgent and complex problems

 It is critical that young adults can learn sound money management and budgeting skills.